rthuffman/WFGY/ProblemMap/Atlas/Fixes/auto-repair/tiny-semi-auto-demo-spec-v1.md

 Validation is mandatory.

-The demo must not end at “action applied.”
+The demo must not end at `action applied`.

 ### Rule 4